FarrukhRasool/FarrukhRasool/README.md

 ## Software Engineer
 ###

-<p align="left">📱 iOS Engineer with 3 years of experience in Swift, SwiftUI, and UIKit.
+<p align="left">Full Stack Developer with 3 years of experience in development.
 Skilled in building scalable architectures (MVP, MVVM, VIPER) and optimizing app performance.
 Passionate about creating seamless user experiences and delivering high-quality applications.

-💡 Continuously learning and refining my skills through online courses and self-study.
+💡 Continuously learning and refining my skills through coding practise and self-study.

 🌟 Seeking new opportunities to apply my expertise, drive innovation, and contribute to impactful projects.</p>